Battle of Mohi: Afternoon

 Confined within the camp, the mood among the Hungarians turned to panic after their sallies were ineffective and they sustained repeated bombardments by stone and gunpowder.
 Terrified by the flaming arrows, the trampling crush of their comrades resulted in the deaths of many soldiers.
 The nobles inside the camp felt little loyalty to the king, and likely would have deserted had they not already been surrounded.
 Béla's brother, Coloman, rallied enough men to sally out and charge the Mongols, but his attack was driven back.
 The Mongols used their siege equipment to pound the camp's fortifications, and set fire to the tents.
 Finally, the demoralized soldiers decided to flee.
 They tried to escape through a gap left open on purpose by the Mongols, and almost all of them were slaughtered.

 Archbishop Ugrin was killed along with another archbishop, three bishops, and numerous other high officials, but Coloman and Béla managed to escape—though Coloman's wounds were so serious that he died soon after.
 While the Mongols had suffered higher than normal casualties themselves, the Hungarians had lost almost their entire force.
 Thomas of Spalato, who interviewed many eyewitnesses, claimed that the route the Hungarians tried to flee along was strewn with so many corpses that the ground had become dyed red from their blood.

 Role of gunpowder and firearms

-Several modern historians have speculated that Chinese firearms and gunpowder weapons were deployed by the Mongols at the Battle of Mohi.
+Several modern historians have speculated that Chinese firearms and gunpowder weapons were deployed by the Mongols at the Battle of Muhi.
 According to William H. McNeill, Chinese gunpowder weapons may have been used in Hungary at that time.
 Other sources mention weapons like "flaming arrows" and "naphtha bombs".
 Kenneth Warren Chase credits the Mongols with introducing gunpowder and its associated weaponry into Europe.